 Included in the price

-*Accommodation on twin sharing basis.
-On days 1–2 in hotel room, on days 3–4 in an apartment (or cabin) and on days 5–6 in a log cabin *Breakfast and dinner daily *Daily sauna *Exclusive travel documentation package including personalised maps, itinerary and driving directions
+*6 nights accommodation.
+On days 1–2 in hotel room, on days 3–4 in an apartment (or cabin) and on days 5–6 in a log cabin *Breakfast and dinner daily *Daily sauna *Exclusive travel documentation package including personalized maps, itinerary and driving directions

 Not included in the price